Bicycle Austin.info

 (b) The department shall suspend the person's driver's license if the department determines that:

-(2) the person is a minor and had any detectable amount of alcohol in the minor's system while operating a motor vehicle in a public place.
+(2) the person was a minor on the date that the breath or blood specimen was obtained and had any detectable amount of alcohol in the minor's system while operating a motor vehicle in a public place....

 (c) The department may not suspend a person's driver's license if: